How Gabrielle Union and Dwyane Wade Became a Romance Success Story

 Turning to her vision boards, she stopped "chasing after specific things and asking for stuff," she explained and pared down her desires to one specific request.
 "I asked for more joy, peace and grace," she noted.
 "And it's been coming in abundance."

-Take her nearly four-year marriage to NBA champ Dwyane Wade.
-Having weathered a lawsuit from his ex-wife, a brief pre-engagement split and what the We're Going to Need More Wine author, 45, describes as "eight or nine miscarriages," in their nine years together, they're still rolling.
+Take her four-year marriage to NBA champ Dwyane Wade.
+Having weathered a lawsuit from his ex-wife, a brief pre-engagement split and what the We're Going to Need More Wine author describes as "eight or nine miscarriages," in their nine years together, they're still rolling.

-The actress, now filming a police detectives pilot with Jessica Alba, and the 36-year-old Miami Heat guard are the type of enviable power couple that can't seem to stop bragging about one another (in a February Instagram referencing his stints in Chicago and Cleveland, the pro wrote, "Get you a 'woman' who supports you—even if you take her out of her newly built dream home and the sunshine in Miami,") and always seem like they're just having more fun than everyone else.
+The actress, set to star in the Bad Boys' spinoff L.A.'s Finest with Jessica Albanext year, and the 36-year-old Miami Heat guard are the type of enviable power couple that can't seem to stop bragging about one another (in a February Instagram referencing his stints in Chicago and Cleveland, the pro wrote, "Get you a 'woman' who supports you—even if you take her out of her newly built dream home and the sunshine in Miami,") and always seem like they're just having more fun than everyone else.

-Plus, they're a strong enough team to tackle an entire home renovation—as they did in yesterday's HGTV special All Star Flip—and bank an impressive $130,000 for charity.
-In fact their married life is so "freakishly awesome," Union told E!
-News, "It's almost kind of embarrassing to talk about.
-We really enjoy each other."
+Plus, they're a strong enough team to tackle an entire home renovation—as they did in their April HGTV special All Star Flip—and bank an impressive $130,000 for charity.

+And now they're celebrating a different kind of addition.
+Yesterday, mere days after the NBA champ made all of his wife's '90s-related dreams come true by throwing her a "Smells Like Teen Spirit" 46th birthday bash at Miami hotspot Byblos complete with a Gwen Stefani costume and a performance by Lil' Kim, the couple welcomed a daughter.
+Quoting Bill Withers' upbeat "Lovely Day," Union shared the news on Instagram earlier today.
+"We are sleepless and delirious but so excited to share that our miracle baby arrived last night via surrogate and 11/7 will forever be etched in our hearts as the most loveliest of all the lovely days.
+Welcome to the party sweet girl!"

-It's a piece of joy she almost missed out on.
-When the pair first crossed paths co-hosting a 2007 Super Bowl party, they barely interacted.
+It's quite the coveted invitation, and yet the masterpiece that is the Union-Wade, um, union almost didn't happen.
+When the pair first crossed paths co-hosting a 2007 Super Bowl party, they barely interacted, not seeming to instinctually just know they were destined to become one of those #couplesgoals, please never break up type of pairs.
 "I stayed on one side of the room with my people," she would later tell Essence.
 "We like to party and he doesn't drink at all.
 He was on the other side of the room holding bible study."

 And in the moments they did connect, the actress—who, by then, had already starred in a slew of teen hits such as She's All That, 10 Things I Hate About You and Bring It On—was left unimpressed.